LucasFonseca93/terraform-alb-sample/README.md

 ## Resources

-Although it is simple, this project contains concepts of cybersecurity and high availability.<br/><br/>
+Although it is simple, this project contains concepts of cybersecurity.<br/><br/>
 Below is a list of resources and doc:

 * [Basic network](https://github.com/LucasFonseca93/terraform-alb-sample/blob/master/docs/basic_network.md) (VPC, subnets, gateways and more)